QierWU/Drug-AOP/README.md

 ## data files

 ### general network study
-All the input and output data of general network :
+All the input and output data for general network :
 * general network/general network data.xlsx

-Two Bipartite network:
+Two Bipartite networks:
 * general network/cytoscape

 ### case study: infertility
-All the input and output data of general network :
+All the input and output data for case study :
 * infertility data.xlsx
 * infertility.txt (file used to calculate information loss)